SnellerInc/grafana-datasource/src/README.md

 ORDER BY type
 ```

-Voilla!
-After settings the date-range to something like `2021-01-30 22:00:00` to `2021-01-31 22:00:00` (just an example range for which the GitHub Archive 2021 contains records), we can see the following graph:
+Voila!
+After setting the date-range to something like `2021-01-30 22:00:00` to `2021-01-31 22:00:00` (just an example range for which the GitHub Archive 2021 contains records), we can see the following graph:

 ![](./img/readme_query.png)